 Abdullah Saeed was born in the Maldives and holds degrees from Australia and overseas.
-He has a BA in Arab/Islamic Studies from Saudi Arabia, MA in Applied Linguistics and PhD in Islamic Studies from The University of Melbourne, Australia.
+He has a BA in Arab/Islamic Studies from Saudi Arabia, MA in Applied Linguistics and Doctor of Philosophy (Arts) in Islamic Studies from The University of Melbourne, Australia.
 In 1993, he joined the then Department of Asian Languages and Anthropology at The University of Melbourne as a Lecturer, rising to Senior Lecturer in 1996 and Associate Professor in 2000.
 He was appointed Sultan of Oman Professor of Arab and Islamic Studies in 2003.

 Professor Saeed has taught Arabic and Islamic Studies at undergraduate and graduate levels.
 He is involved in interfaith dialogue between Christians and Muslims, and between Jews and Muslims, and is a frequent and popular lecturer.
 He travels widely, having visited North America, Europe, Middle East, South Asia and Southeast Asia.
 He has a wide range of professional and research relationships around the world.

 Dr Muhammad Kamal

 Dr Muhammad Kamal is a Kurd originally from Iraq.
 He obtained BA (Honours), MA and PhD in Philosophy at the University of Karachi and has a Diploma in Education from Teachers Institute in Erbil.
 He taught first as a lecturer then as an assistant professor in the Department of Philosophy at the University of Karachi from 1985 to 1994.
 In 1992 he went to Germany on DAAD scholarship for post-doctoral research and has been based in Australia since 1994.

 Arabic Studies Convenor